wp-plugins/last-updated/readme.txt

 == Changelog ==

+= 1.5.1 =
+Bugfix: changed ASC to DESC

 = 1.5 =
-Bugfixe: Problem when saving posttype as German user.
+Bugfix: Problem when saving posttype as German user.
 New algorithm: Excludes Posts, when they are higher located in a table ordered by creation time than in a table ordered by updating time. -> Just displays posts that are really old and updated.